Cobular/distest/README.md

 Test framework originally written by [DXsmiley](https://github.com/DXsmiley), update to the rewrite and re-worked UI done by [me](https://github.com/JacobCover)

-Just need to get command line stuff working reliably and this will be ready for a 0.1 pre-release.
-Until I get everything to a 1.0 though, expect the command line arguments and everything else to be volatile.
-In addition to the example here, my [main bot](https://github.com/JacobCover/ReplyBot) will be implementing this soon.
+Command line stuff works now!
+We are at 0.2.0, but we will be at 1.0.0 in the not-so-far future once I check more items off the todo list below.
+Feel free to contribute, more hands is more better!
+Until we get there though, expect the command line arguments and everything else to be volatile.
+In addition to the example here, my [main bot](https://github.com/JacobCover/ReplyBot) will be implementing this soon(tm). (this has gone private for reasons, will be back in July-August)

 ## Installation

+To use Distest with **your** bot, just install it:

+`pip install distest`

+This only includes the code to make your own tester, which is how this is meant to be used anyway.
+See `example_tester.py` for an example tester bot, and my other bto linked above soon(tm) for another more in depth example.

 Best way to get this running is to `git clone` it.
 The example bot's usage can be seen below.